Suravell/Suravell/README.md

-# **👋 Hello, I'm Surafel Dagne!**
+# **👋 Hello, I'm Sura Dag!**
 # **Thank you for visiting.
 Allow me to share a little about myself...**
 🔍 Data Enthusiast | Data Engineer | Lifelong Learner

-🏗️ Dedicated and adaptable professional with a Bachelor’s Degree in Architecture and a passion for data engineering.

-🛠️ Leveraging a strong architectural background and recent IBM Data Engineering certification to contribute skills in data engineering, database development, and ETL.

-💼 Currently expanding my skills in Microsoft Azure and AWS.
+🏗️ I am a certified Data Engineer with over 7 years of experience in designing, developing, and optimizing scalable data pipelines and data warehousing solutions.

+🛠️ My expertise spans across a range of technologies including Snowflake, Informatica, PySpark, Talend, and Hive, with a focus on ETL processes, data integration, and data processing systems.
+I am skilled in data modeling, data cleansing, and ensuring data quality, with a solid foundation in transforming and analyzing large datasets from diverse sources.

 🔗 Check out my certifications: